 - 1. This Agreement shall be governed and construed according to federal law and the Constitution and laws of the State of New Mexico.
 If any provision of this Agreement shall be found contrary to law, such provision shall have effect only to the extent permitted by law; but all other provisions of this Agreement shall continue in full force and effect.
-In the event any provision of this Agreement is found contrary to law, said provision shall be void. - This Agreement is entered into pursuant to the terms of the Albuquerque Public Schools Employee Relations Policy H.01 (Labor Relations Policy).; and should there be any conflict between the terms of this Agreement and the terms of the Board's Policy, as adopted on May 1985, and last revised in August 2020 to reflect changes made to the Public Employee Bargaining Act (PEBA) made in May 2020, the Policy H.01 and state law shall control. - a.
-If any provision of this Agreement shall be found in conflict with Policy H.01., such provision shall have effect only to the extent permitted by Policy H.01. - b.
-In the event any provision of this Agreement is found to be in conflict with Policy H.01., said provision shall be void. - 3.
-In case of any conflict between the provisions of this Agreement and any Board or Federation policy, practice, procedure, custom, or writing, except as provided in paragraph B.2. above, the provisions of the Agreement shall control for the period of this Agreement. - 4.
-This Agreement and amendments thereto at the time of adoption shall be distributed to all educators of the District.
+In the event any provision of this Agreement is found contrary to law, said provision shall be void. - 2.
+This Agreement is entered into pursuant to the terms of the Albuquerque Public Schools Labor Relations Policy HE (Labor Relations Policy); and should there be any conflict between the terms of this Agreement and the terms of the Board's Policy, the Policy HE and state law shall control. - a.
+If any provision of this Agreement shall be found in conflict with Policy HE, such provision shall have effect only to the extent permitted by Policy HE. - b.
+In the event any provision of this Agreement is found to be in conflict with Policy HE., said provision shall be void. - 3.
+In case of any conflict between the provisions of this Agreement and any Board or Federation policy, practice, procedure, custom, or writing, except as provided in paragraph B.2. above, the provisions of the Agreement shall control for the period of this Agreement.

+4. This Agreement and amendments thereto at the time of adoption shall be distributed to all educators of the District.
 The terms and conditions of employment as indicated in this Agreement shall be the same for all educators and shall be applied equally without modifications or exception unless provided herein.